 Should You get a Basenji?

-of the oldest domesticated breeds in the world.
+The Basenji is believed to be one of the oldest domesticated breeds in the world.
 Prehistoric cave paintings dating as far back as 6000BC in Libya show Basenji-like dogs in hunting scenes.
-They have been depicted in many Egyptian drawings and artifacts since that time.
+Basenjis also appear in ancient Egyptian art and artifacts, often depicted as prized hunting dogs or even companions to pharaohs.
+They were sometimes mummified and buried with their owners.

-the breed in Europe were unsuccessful.
-Many died from distemper.
-It wasn’t until 1936, when a woman named Olivia Brown, successfully began breeding Basenji’s.
+“Bokoto of Blean” (female) and “Kandanga” (female).
 After a very successful debut at the Crufts dog show in 1937-the breed made their way to America.
 They were recognized by the AKC in 1944.

-development, the Basenji has been shown to share the most DNA with an ancestor of the following breeds:
+In Landmark Research on Modern Dog Breed development, the Basenji has been shown to share the most DNA with an ancestor of the following breeds:

 Rat Terrier